CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.8 Domestic work place.txt

 ### 1.3 Delimitation

-The module contains basic requirements which must be observed and fulfilled in order to be able to counteract the specific hazards for a domestic workplace.
+The module contains basic requirements that must be observed and fulfilled in order to be able to counteract specific hazards to a home-based workplace.
 However, only specific infrastructure requirements for a fixed workplace with access by third parties are defined.
 However, security requirements for the IT systems used (eg computers) and in particular for the technical components of teleworking (eg communication links) are not the subject of this module but are described in OPS.1.2.4 * Telework * and described in the respective system-specific building blocks.

 2 risk situation
 -----------------